22wthomp/Intro-To-ML-Helper/README.md

 - **Target Column Selection**
   - Type the name of the target column
   - If left blank the dashboard automatically uses the last column in th edataset as the target.
--**Configurable Train/Test Split**
+- **Configurable Train/Test Split**
   - Choose the train/test ratio (70/30, 75/25, 80/20, 90/10)
-  - Data is split into train and test sets using sckit-learn's train_test_split -**Optional Validation Set**
+  - Data is split into train and test sets using sckit-learn's train_test_split
+- **Optional Validation Set**
   - Check a box to create a validation set (20% of the training portion)
 - **Classification or Regression Mode**
   - Switch between
     - Classification
     - Regression
-  -The list of available models updates automatically based on the chosen task
+  - The list of available models updates automatically based on the chosen task
 - **Multiple Models in One Run**
   - Select one or more models at the same time via a checklist
   - The app trains and evaluates each selected model and shows results one after another